-An anonymous but well-documented article entitled “Eight Facts You Should Know About the Open Dialog Foundation” began to be posted across the Internet.
+An anonymous but well-documented article entitled “Eight Facts You Should Know About the Open Dialogue Foundation” began to be posted across the Internet.
 The issues concerned, among others, unclear funding for the organisation and poorly organised public collections.

 The anonymity of the author of the study and his intentions make us wonder.
 The article of I. Miecik seems to be largely based on the same allegations which were presented back in 2016 in the aforementioned text.
 The assertion that it is well-documented, is not justified, as can be judged by the issue of ‘poor organisation of public collections’.
 The public collections were carried out in a very transparent manner, their course was intensively communicated, and the reports were approved by the competent ministry.
-More information about the public collections and humanitarian aid can be found in the following summaries: “Summary of the activity of the Open Dialog Foundation andEuroMaidan Warsaw for Ukraine“, “Summary of humanitarian aid rendered by the Open Dialog Foundation in 2015“.
+More information about the public collections and humanitarian aid can be found in the following summaries: “Summary of the activity of the Open Dialogue Foundation andEuroMaidan Warsaw for Ukraine“, “Summary of humanitarian aid rendered by the Open Dialogue Foundation in 2015“.

-Also, the author of the article completely ignored the fact that back in March 2016, the Foundation issued an exhaustive comment on this study; at the same time, the comment was based on sources: “The statement of the Open Dialog Foundation in connection with an anonymous study entitled ’Eight things you should know about the Open Dialog Foundation’“.
+Also, the author of the article completely ignored the fact that back in March 2016, the Foundation issued an exhaustive comment on this study; at the same time, the comment was based on sources: “The statement of the Open Dialogue Foundation in connection with an anonymous study entitled ’Eight things you should know about the Open Dialogue Foundation’“.
 This information is easily available, but it seems to be omitted on purpose by the author.